mvallim/kubernetes-under-the-hood/documentation/kube-masters.md

 #### `kubeadm-config`

-At this point, we need to set up our K8S cluster with its initial configuration..
+At this point, we need to set up our K8S cluster with its initial configuration.

 The **SAN**, **Plane Control EndPoint** and **POD Subnet** information is required.

-* The **Control Plane EndPoint** address was defined in the HAProxy Cluster (192.168.4.20) ([here](/documentation/haproxy-cluster.md)).
+- The **Control Plane EndPoint** address was defined in the HAProxy Cluster (192.168.4.20) ([here](/documentation/haproxy-cluster.md)).
-* The **SAN address** will be the same as the Control Plane EndPoint.
+- The **SAN address** will be the same as the Control Plane EndPoint.
-* The CIDR of the PODs will be the range recommended by the Flannel configuration (search for `net-conf.json` [here](https://github.com/coreos/flannel/blob/master/Documentation/kube-flannel.yml)).
+- The CIDR of the PODs will be the range recommended by the Flannel configuration (search for `net-conf.json` [here](https://github.com/coreos/flannel/blob/master/Documentation/kube-flannel.yml)).

 Based on the above information, we will have a [`kubeadm-config.yml`](../master/kubeadm-config.yaml) that looks like this: